cyberbotics/webots-doc/robotis-op2/an-error-occurs-when-compiling-the-framework-and-or-wrapper.md

 ## An error occurs when compiling the framework and/or wrapper

 Be sure to have the latest framework version installed on the robot.
-If installation is done via the Webots Robot Window, then delete the file "/robotis/version.txt".
+If installation is done via the Webots robot window, then delete the file "/robotis/version.txt".

 >**Note**: